 It is hard to know the precise reasons why you aren't getting called in for a particular interview.
 However, it can be helpful to reflect on some of the most common reasons why candidates aren't selected as you hone your job search skills.

-Review the top 25 reasons why you may not have been contacted for an interview, plus tips for how to address issues that may have knocked you out of consideration.
+Here are the top 25 reasons why you may not have been contacted for an interview, plus tips for how to address issues that may have knocked you out of consideration.
 If it seems like any of these apply to your situation, be sure to tweak your application materials the next time around.

 1. Not a match for the job.
 You were screened out by an automated system or a hiring manager because the language in your resume didn't match the requirements listed in the job posting.
 It’s important to take the time to highlight the skills that qualify you for the position on your resume.
 Companies are too busy to take the time to figure out whether someone is a strong applicant.
 They are looking for you to show them why you’re qualified.

-2. Lack job qualifications.
+2. Lack of job qualifications.
 Your knowledge and skills don't match the capabilities required to excel in the job, or you have not clearly indicated how you have applied the desired skills.
 Take the time to match up the job requirements with your qualifications.
 You will show the hiring manager, at a glance, why you’re a good fit.

 3. Overqualified.
 There is a perception by the employer that you are overqualified.
 Being overqualified can hurt your candidacy as much as being underqualified for a position.
 Use your cover letter to explain why you’re applying, your enthusiasm for the role, and what you can offer the organization.

 4. Didn’t follow directions.
 You didn't supply all the information requested or follow the directions for the application.
 An easy way for employers to narrow the applicant pool is to eliminate the candidates who didn’t provide the requested information.
-If you couldn’t follow instructions when you applied, the employer may doubt that you would be able to do so if you were hired.
+If you couldn’t follow instructions when you applied, the employer may doubt that you would be able to follow instructions if you were hired.
 Make sure you’ve covered all the bases, especially when you apply online for a job.

 5. Accomplishments aren’t showcased.
 Your resume and cover letter don't reveal your accomplishments and don’t show how you have impacted the bottom line with prior employers.
 Using numbers to quantify your achievements is an excellent way to impress an employer.